- Home

 What is hay fever?

-Also known as seasonal rhinitis, hay fever is caused by an allergic reaction to particular allergens – including pollen, mould, or dust mites – usually when they come into contact with your nose, mouth, eyes, or throat.
+Also known as seasonal rhinitis, hay fever is caused by an allergic reaction to particular allergens – including pollen, mould, or dust mites – usually when they come into contact with the nose, mouth, eyes, or throat.

 These natural chemicals cause mucous membranes in the eyes, nose, and throat to become irritated and itchy as they work to eject the allergen from the body.